IMPORT TARIFFS - LATEST NEWS & UPDATES

 • Re-palletizing

-• Cross Docking Fees
+• Cross docking fees

 • Extended storage fees

-This is part of an ongoing effort to reduce the amount of illicit substances from across the border.
 Smugglers will go to extremes in their efforts to hide products from inspection services, so border checks must be equally thorough.
+These inspections can take up to four days to complete, and the cost of the inspection is passed to the importer.

 If businesses don’t transfer their Mexican imports from the terminal within the agreed time, they will face demurrage fees.
 The expenses will only get higher the longer goods are kept at the facility.
 This is a common risk of importing that every business can face